Roland Ramanan's Moving Photos of East London's Street Drinkers

 TRENDING ON NOISEY: A Right to Be Forgotten: How New Musicians Struggle to Delete Their Past

-There are ethics to be considered when photographing vulnerable people, and bearing in mind some of the group had issues around drug and alcohol abuse, and mental health in a few cases, how did that affect the way you worked?
+Some of the group had issues around drug and alcohol abuse, and mental health in a few cases.
+How did you take that into consideration when taking the photos?

 I try to think what that person will think when they see the photograph, whether they’ll think it’s a truthful depiction, even though it may be very difficult to look at, or whether they feel I’m distorting things.
 I also have to be really clear with the people who are there.
 Why am I there?
 I’m there to take photographs of life as I see it, and it’s a very fine balancing act.
 I think the way that I take pictures has changed over the course of the project.
 Some of my earlier pictures were more about me looking in from the outside and focusing on the drinking and the effect of that, [but I’ve moved] much more into getting behind that appearance and finding that individual story.
 So the later work is much more about individual stories.
 I’ve tended to move away from showing some of the more extreme effects of the alcohol.
 I feel I have a duty and responsibility to be able to show them in a different light – not necessarily to show them as angels, but to show other aspects of their personalities.
 But I make no apologies for showing the effects of [drinks or drugs], because I also think that’s part of the story that people need to see.